-Ames:Well, actually, Joanna, my wife, was a postdoc with Tompkins, and Nirenberg was a postdoc, so they shared a small laboratory.
-We got married and went off for a year to Europe, and there was space in that lab, and Tompkins let Nirenberg hire a postdoc, Richard [?].
+Ames: Well, actually, Joanna, my wife, was a postdoc with Tompkins, and married and went off for a year to Europe, and there was space in that lab, and Tompkins let Nirenberg hire a postdoc, Richard [?].
 It is partly due to my meeting my wife that all that happened.
-People around NIH knew that Nirenberg was competing with his big group, Ochoa and all of that, so a lot of people went over and just helped him.
-In particular, I think Bob Martin quite a bit.
+People around NIH knew that lot of people went over and just helped him.
+In particular, I think Bob